 It is termed as “the world’s largest ghost town” but there are 100 individuals living here currently.
 The first settler in this town was R.H.
 Nichols and this was in 1870.
 Six other businessmen joined him to form a town site company by laying out lots that led to plans for new settlement.

-The result was the establishment of a loan and real estate office in a small house built by Nichols, a drug store was also set up, a school by Miss Dora Simmons that housed 25 pupils at her father’s residence, a general store, blacksmith shop as well as a post office; were the other establishments around that time.
+The result was the establishment of a loan and real estate office in a small house (visit the website to know about the dealers that helped them to buy it) built by Nichols, a drug store was also set up, a school by Miss Dora Simmons that housed 25 pupils at her father’s residence, a general store, blacksmith shop as well as a post office; were the other establishments around that time.
 This town had finally taken shape and became alive with activity.

 It acquired the name Elk Falls in 1871 and was the name derived from the nearby waterfall on Elk River.
 It was the county seat for Howard County for some time and during the same period, a one story frame house was put up which became a school building and was also the venue where services of the Methodist Episcopal Church were rendered from.